 The Managed Reserve reached its target level of funding of 4 percent of General Fund disbursements in FY 2020.
-A General Fund contribution of \$1.64 million is required to maintain the reserve at the target in FY 2024.
+No General Fund contribution is required in FY 2024 since the contribution included as part of the FY 2023 Third Quarter Review maintains the reserve at the target.